samiyaalizaidi/Equalizer/README.md

 </p>

 ### Conversion to Binary
 To convert the audio signals into 8-bit signed binary numbers, we first scaled the audio signal coefficients by a factor of ``128`` and then converted the fixed point numbers into signed binary numbers.
+These numbers were stored in a ``.txt`` file, and then eventually into a ``ROM`` module.
 For this process, a ``MATLAB`` script was used.